michaelmosmann/silk/index.md

 vigorously encourages the use of constructor injection so that your code works just as well autonomously.
 As a result an application design is driven that can be tested nicely selfcontained by unit tests without the complexity of frameworks.

-Silks is small flexible core that is easy to utilise and extend.
+Silks is a small flexible core that is easy to utilise and extend.
 It helps to decouple your application with elegance by providing a well-considered handful of techniques to modularise and configure your programs without conditional declarations.
 Together with Silk's immutability this brings a functional nature to it wherein the sequence of declarations becomes irrelevant!